shrinerb/shrine/doc/metadata.md

 uploaded_file.exif             #=> {...}
 ```

-Of, if you're uploading videos, you might want to extract some video-specific
+Or, if you're uploading videos, you might want to extract some video-specific
 meatadata:

 ```rb